UI-Gurus/tutorials/react.md

 export default ListSupply
 ```

-Here we are defining a new component.
+Here a new component is defined.
 This component will receive a `props` object with the `name` and the `descrption` of one supply.
-Then We will return that information in headers within a list element.
+Then that information is returned in headers within a list element.

-Now, let's create another file named `supplies.js`.
-Copy the next code:
+Another file named `supplies.js` with the following code is created:

 ```javascript
 const MyStockList = {